thekakamask/RealEstateManager/README.md

    - 💾 **Offline Mode** :

       - ✅ **DONE** Local data persistence via Room (SQLite).
+      - ✅ **DONE** One-way sync of offline users to Firebase Auth when online.
       - 🟩 **IN PROGRESS** Full offline functionality for all screens.
+      - ❌ **NOT IMPLEMENTED** Conflict resolution strategy for offline edits vs. online data.

    - ☁️ **Online mode with Firebase Firestore**

+      - 🟩 **IN PROGRESS** Firebase sync infrastructure (SyncManager & entity-level managers).
       - ❌ **NOT IMPLEMENTED** Synchronize property listings and user data with Firestore Cloud Database.
       - ❌ **NOT IMPLEMENTED** Enable real-time updates and multi-device data consistency.
       - ❌ **NOT IMPLEMENTED** Prepare seamless offline-to-online data synch for robust user experience.